 - Keep Iberia in mind, as it offers one of the cheapest ways to get to Europe in business class using miles: 34,000 miles each way!
 It's worth considering Iberia if you have some short domestic flights in the U.S. coming up, as you can use miles from this Spain-based carrier to fly on American Airlines due to their partnership through the Oneworld alliance, too.

-- Air France and KLM’s Flying Blue program can be worth a hard look, especially if you’re catching a big discount on one of the monthly Flying Blue Promo Rewards tickets to Europe.
+- Air France and KLM's Flying Blue program can be worth a hard look, especially if you're catching a big discount on one of the monthly Flying Blue Promo Rewards tickets to Europe.
 Flying Blue slashes economy, premium economy, or business class award tickets on select routes between the U.S. and Europe by as much as 50% each month.
 But one of our favorite uses of Flying Blue miles is booking Delta flights from the mainland U.S. to Hawaii.
-It’s just 35,000 miles round-trip, no matter where you depart from.
+Time it right and you can find flights just 35,000 miles round-trip, no matter where you depart from.

 - Singapore Air’s KrisFlyer Miles program is a strong option, largely because it is so easy to pile up points.
 Chase Ultimate Rewards, Citi ThankYou Points, and Marriott Bonvoy points all transfer to Singapore, too.
 Transferring miles to Singapore is your only way to book business or first class on one of the world’s best airlines.
-However, the airline is also expanding its ability to book online with partner airlines.
+However, the airline has also expanded the ability to book online with partner airlines.

 - Avianca Lifemiles is one of the strongest airline programs out there.
 This quirky Colombian airline's miles are insanely versatile and lucrative.
 As a whole, LifeMiles mixes good rates on award flights with very low fees and no fuel surcharges.
 Considering many airlines pass on hundreds of dollars in fees, that’s a recipe for a great frequent flyer program.
 You can book domestic flights on United Airlines for fewer miles than United itself would charge.
 It’s also one of the best ways to book flights in business or first class to Asia.